Augustan prose: The novel

 Defoe would continue to draw from life and news for his next novels.
 In the 1720s, Defoe wrote "Lives" of criminals for Applebee's Journal.
 He interviewed famed criminals and produced accounts of their lives.
 Whenever a celebrated criminal was hanged, the newspapers and journals would offer up an account of the criminal's life, the criminal's last words, the criminal's gallows speech, etc., and Defoe wrote several of these.
 In particular, he investigated Jack Sheppard and Jonathan Wild and wrote True Accounts of the former's escapes (and fate) and the latter's life.
 Defoe, unlike his competition, seems to have been a scrupulous journalist.
 Although his fictions contained great imagination and a masterful shaping of facts to build themes, his journalism seems based on actual investigation.
 From his reportage on the prostitutes and criminals, Defoe may have become familiar with the real-life Mary Mollineaux, who may have been the model for Moll in Moll Flanders (1722).
 As with the transformation of a real Selkirk into a fictional Crusoe, the fictional Moll is everything that the real prostitute was not.
 She pursues a wild career of material gain, travels to Maryland, commits incest, returns to England, and repents of her sins.
 She returns to the new land of promise for all Puritans of Maryland, where she lives honestly, with a great sum of money (derived from her licentious life).
 In the same year, Defoe produced a flatly journalistic A Journal of the Plague Year (1722), and an attempted tale of a working class male rise in Colonel Jack (1722).
-His last novel returned to the theme of fallen women in Roxana (1724).
+His last novel returned to the theme of fallen women in Roxana: The Fortunate Mistress (1724).
 Thematically, Defoe's works are consistently Puritan.
 They all involve a fall, a degradation of the spirit, a conversion, and an ecstatic elevation.
 This religious structure necessarily involved a bildungsroman, for each character had to learn a lesson about him or herself and emerge the wiser.

 An illustration from the 1742 edition of Pamela showing Mr. B intercepting Pamela's first letter to her mother and reading it.